 In either category, you should expect to pay between £500 and £700 for a high-quality, entry-level machine.

 The best way to learn the difference between the two is to ride both, either through test rides at an event or a shop, or by borrowing a bike from a friend.

 As with any product, bikes come in good/better/best levels.
 The main points of difference are the frame materials (aluminium bikes are cheaper, while carbon fibre frames are lighter but more expensive), the parts (strong, light, cheap — pick two) and the wheels (see previous parenthetical).

 Road bike groupsets explained

 Road bikes used to be called 10-speeds, referring to the two chainrings up front multiplied by the five cogs in the rear.
-These days, most road bikes have two chain rings and 9, 10 or 11 cogs in the rear.
+These days, most road bikes have two chain rings and 9, 10, 11, or now, even 12 cogs in the rear.